 Bitget uses a flat fee of 0.1% for maker and taker fees on spot trading.

-Both Bybit and Bitget offer the ability to purchase crypto directly with a bank or credit card amount, but beware as these purchases are facilitated by third-party purchase providers, some of which charge 2-8%, so we have to give the edge to Bitget here as they also support fee-free bank deposits for major fiat currencies.
-If you want to compare cryptocurrency exchanges Bitget and Bybit in other areas, you can find a deeper review in the following article:
+Both Bybit and Bitget offer the ability to purchase crypto directly with a bank or credit card amount, but beware as some purchase methods are facilitated by third-party purchase providers, some of which charge 2-8%.
+Both platforms offer fee-free bank deposits for major fiat currencies, so it is best to choose these options if you can.
+If you want to compare cryptocurrency exchanges Bitget and Bybit in other areas, you can find a deeper review in the Bitget vs Bybit comparison article.

 OKX vs Bybit

 OKX is a licensed cryptocurrency exchange in Seychelles, while Bybit has situated itself in crypto-friendly Dubai.
-Similar to KuCoin and Binance, OKX is one of the most comprehensive “all-in-one” crypto exchanges, while Bybit is renowned within the industry for being one of the most solid platforms for serious and experienced traders.
+Similar to KuCoin and Binance, OKX and Bybit are solid “all-in-one” crypto exchanges, with Bybit now offering a crypto debit card.
+Bybit is also renowned within the industry for being one of the most reputable platforms for serious and experienced traders.

 Both platforms operate a maker/taker fee model with tiers based on 30-day trading volume.
 OKX comes in as the slightly cheaper crypto exchange, though neither exchange will break the bank.

-Neither exchanges charge a fee for crypto deposits, and crypto withdrawals have no fees outside the standard network fees that are common across the industry.
-When it comes to buying crypto, both platforms offer the option to purchase crypto via bank card or third-party processor, while Bybit also supports bank transfers.
+Neither exchange charges a fee for crypto deposits, and crypto withdrawals have no fees outside the standard network fees that are common across the industry.
+When it comes to buying crypto, both platforms offer the option to purchase crypto via bank card or third-party processor, while Bybit also supports bank transfers, giving them an edge for funding.
 Deposit fees vary greatly depending on payment processor and currency selected, but in general, Bybit takes the win here as they offer more fee-free deposit options.
-You can see how else these two compare in our article:
+You can see how else these two compare in our OKX vs Bybit article.

 Binance vs KuCoin